About the Species

 In the early 1980s, a severe disease event caused major mortality throughout its range and now the population is less than 3 percent of its former abundance.
-The greatest threat to elkhorn coral is ocean warming, which cause the corals to release the algae that lives in their tissue and provides them food, usually causing death.
+The greatest threat to elkhorn coral is ocean warming, which causes the corals to release the algae that live in their tissue and provide them food, usually causing death.
 Other threats to elkhorn coral are ocean acidification (decrease in water pH caused by increased carbon dioxide in the atmosphere) that makes it harder for them to build their skeleton, unsustainable fishing practices that deplete the herbivores (animals that feed on plants) that keep the reef clean, and land-based sources of pollution that impacts the clear, low nutrient waters in which they thrive.

-NOAA Fisheries and our partners are dedicated to conserving and recovering the elkhorn coral populations throughout its range.
+NOAA Fisheries and our partners are dedicated to conserving and recovering the elkhorn coral population throughout its range.
 We use a variety of innovative techniques to study, protect, and restore these threatened corals.
 We engage our partners as we develop regulations and management plans that foster healthy coral reefs and reduce the impacts of climate change, unsustainable fishing, and land-based sources of pollution.

 Elkhorn coral used to be a dominant coral on Caribbean reefs and was so abundant that an entire reef zone is named for it.
 Beginning in the 1980s, the elkhorn coral population declined 97 percent from white band disease.
 This disease kills the coral’s tissues.